sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

 --------------------------------
 * Fix: inaccurate ColorBarsHD 10+ bit values.
 Now they are derived from the 32-bit float RGB definitions instead of upscaling a 8 bit precalculated YUV value.
-  Add Ramp section the lead-in-lead-out.
+  Fix ColorbarsHD Ramp right side to 100 %White
 * Fix: GreyScale + SSE2 + RGB32 + matrix="RGB" overflow.
   Rare usage; "RGB" matrix (Identity) uses a 1.0 coefficient which exceeds the signed 16-bit SIMD limit of 32767 at 15-bit precision.
 Added bounds checking to fallback to C-code for any